GWilloughby99/GWilloughby99.github.io/_posts/2020-01-21-stopandsearch analysis.md

 The rate of white people being stopped and searched was **5 per 1,000**.

-Asians are almost **three times more likely** to be stopped by police through stop and search powers based on police appendix figures.
+Asians are almost **three times more likely** to be stopped by police through stop and search powers based on breakdown estimates.

 But, Neil Basu says it is “more of a nuanced argument.”